appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README.md

 ```
 See the code documentation in the script for more details on that

-## Configuration
-The repository also includes configuration utilities that are often useful when using data-related libraries.
-They do not form part of the resulting package, you can (and probably should) adjust them to your needs.

-## CI/CD
-Depending on the provider you chose for CICD, this repo might already contain a rudimentary CI/CD pipeline.
-The pipelines serve for building and testing the library and for publishing the resulting package and documentation.
-You will probably have to further adjust it to your needs.

 ### Note
 You might wonder why the requirements.txt already contains numpy.
 The reason is that tox seems to have a problem with empty
 requirements files.
 Feel free to remove numpy once you have non-trivial requirements

+## Configuration Management
+The repository also includes configuration utilities that are often helpful when using data-related libraries.
+They do not form part of the resulting package, you can (and probably should) adjust them to your needs.

+## CI/CD
+Depending on the provider you chose for CI/CD, this repo might already contain a rudimentary CI/CD pipeline.
+The pipelines serve for building and testing the library and for publishing the resulting package and documentation.
+You will probably have to further adjust it to your needs.